davidgiga1993/pollect/README.md

 ## Audi MMI `MMI`

 Connects to the audi MMI backend and collects data.
-Requires the [audi api](https://github.com/davidgiga1993/AudiAPI) package.
 Note: This pacakge is currently broken due to API changes.

 | Param       | Desc                                  |
 |-------------|---------------------------------------|